 So, what are leaders in Irvine doing to help?
 Upon taking office, Mayor Farrah Kahn formed her COVID-19 Task Force and her Small Business Task Force to address the City’s worsening pandemic and economic devastation.

-Over the weekend, the Mayor announced the first initiative for her COVID-19 Task Force.
+In late January, the Mayor announced the first initiative for her COVID-19 Task Force.
 I expected the initiative to include plans to immediately launch a City mass vaccination program at the Great Park, in cooperation with UCI, Hoag, Kaiser, and other Irvine-based medical providers.
 Instead, the initiative simply asks residents to send in a pledge card committing to doing their part to protect the community by following the State-ordered masking and physical distancing protocols.
 This is not the emergency action we need at this moment.
 We need to get vaccines into the arms of thousands of Irvine residents without any further delay!